Rakemods/eldersouls/README.md

 - Lotus by erri120 - Repository template and NPC visuals
 - Total - Being a really helpful guy.
 - Halgari and everyone the WJ Team - Wabbajack is awesome and so are you
-- jdsmith - The true madman behind the modlist

 # Contact

-While I'm always available on the [Wabbajack Discord](https://discord.gg/wabbajack), I would advise checking the [Issues](https://github.com/GuitarBarbarianOfThunder/eldersouls/issues) (open **and** closed ones) on GitHub first if you have any problems.
+While I'm always available on the [Wabbajack Discord](https://discord.gg/wabbajack), I would advise checking the [Issues](https://github.com/jdsmith2816/eldersouls/issues) (open **and** closed ones) on GitHub first if you have any problems.
 The same goes for _Enhancements_ or _Feature/Mod Requests_. **DO NOT DM ME ON DISCORD.
 I WILL NOT PROVIDE SUPPORT FOR YOU IN DMS AND I WILL BLOCK YOU**.

 # Contributing